Television and film have often used the setting of a card game to deliver important plot developments or tension.

 The relationship between Chandler, Monica, Rachel, Ross, Joey and Phoebe became as important to a legion of viewers as any television had produced before.

 One episode, in which they all play poker, gave the writers a great vehicle to show the social dynamics in the group.
 Poker is great for social bonding and has been used to that effect not only in TV, but also by current online poker games.
-USA Today’s feature on PPPoker reveals how players can take advantage of technology to create private social clubs to play with their friends.
+Yahoo’s feature on PPPoker reveals how players can take advantage of technology to create private social clubs to play with their friends.
 Sadly, you can’t swap cards and call those who bluff liars, just like the girls from Friends did.

 The Simpsons paved the way for a host of cartoons aimed at the adult market, with the hapless Homer almost always the butt of jokes and mishaps.